Bridge to Liberal Arts Success at Tufts (BLAST)

 Part II: Fall BLAST

-Fall BLAST will comprise bi-weekly workshops and mentorship over the fall semester.
+Fall BLAST will comprise of bi-weekly workshops and mentorship over the fall semester.
 As a BLAST student, you will also be matched with a peer leader through our Peer Leader Program.
 You will begin meeting with your peer mentor during the academic year.

 Part III: Spring BLAST